 We know the novel coronavirus ("COVID-19") is on many of our minds.
-As we all continue to monitor the situation very closely, we wanted to share that pet caregivers continue to be available for walking, sitting and boarding on the Wag! platform.
-The health and safety for pet caregivers, pet parents and their dogs are and always will be our highest priority.
-In situations such as this, we understand that we need to evolve the Wag! platform to help do our part to best serve you and the community as safely as possible.
+As we all continue to monitor the situation very closely, we wanted to share that Pet Caregivers continue to be available for walking, sitting, boarding, and training on the Wag! platform.
+The health and safety for Pet Caregivers, Pet Parents, and their dogs are and always will be our highest priority.
+In situations such as this, we understand that we need to evolve the Wag! platform to help do our part to best serve the community as safely as possible.

-Below you’ll find information on recent platform changes, including Socially Distanced Services, dedicated COVID-19 Tip Function, and our COVID-19 Resource Center and FAQs.
+Below you’ll find information on recent platform changes, including Socially Distanced Services, the dedicated COVID-19 Tip function, and our COVID-19 Resource Center and FAQs.
 We will continue to monitor the situation and provide updates as they become available.

 Socially Distanced Services

 Pet Parents may update their Home Access notes to request a service as a socially distanced service and to provide specific instructions to help limit physical interactions.
 Here is an example of simple measures you can take when performing socially distanced services: